 [Notes from ten years ago.]
 I’m amazed at the extent of our culture’s cult of secrecy in matters of the body.
 Even in this age, people find it terrible to speak of women’s bodies!
 Menstruation is unmentionable, except maybe in intimate circles of liberal-minded people.
 What dishonesty!
-How can women, or rather feminists, not see that “anatomy (or rather biology) is,” more or less, “destiny,” to quote the old slogan?
+How can feminists, for example, not see that “anatomy (or rather biology) is,” more or less, “destiny,” to quote the old slogan?
 Freud exaggerated it, but his view has a kernel of truth.
 Consider these reflections from Christine Downing:

 Having wombs reminds us of how much we are part of the ever-ongoing cycle of generations, how much we are used by nature as simply the instrument of her self-continuation.
 Having wombs reminds us of how much human activity is creative, generative. ...Having wombs reminds us of the womb which gave us birth and also, inevitably, of the womb-tomb to which we will return.